Robert Blackman on the fabrics they used for the costumes on Star Trek: The Next Generation

 Bob Mackie on costume design today

-Rita Riggs on adjustments that were made for costume designers when they switched to color
+Rita Riggs on adjustments that were made for costume designers when television switched to color

 Rita Riggs on dealing with costuming guest-stars

-Rita Riggs on a typical work week working as a costumer for several shows at once
+Rita Riggs on a typical workweek as a costumer for several shows at once

 Rita Riggs on the process of designing costumes for television